-- Optometrists.
+- Optometrist.
 An optometrist has a doctor of optometry (O.D.) degree.
 Optometrists are trained to evaluate vision, prescribe corrective lenses and diagnose common eye conditions.

 What you can do

-- If you already have glasses, bring them with you to your appointment.
-Your doctor has a special device that helps to determine what type of prescription you already have.
-If you wear contacts, bring an empty contact lens box — or a box from each type of contact you use if you wear a different strength contact lens in each eye — to your appointment.
+- If you already wear glasses, bring them with you to your appointment.
+Your doctor has a device that helps to determine what type of prescription you already have.
+If you wear contacts, bring to your appointment an empty contact lens box from each type of contact you use.

 Preparing a list of questions can help you make the most of your visit.
 For nearsightedness, some basic questions to ask include: